Search

 Player Pose Tracking

-AI vision can recognize patterns between human body movement and pose over multiple frames in video footage or real-time video streams.
+AI vision recognizes patterns between human body movement and poses over multiple frames in video footage or streams.
 For example, human pose estimation has been applied to real-world videos of swimmers where single stationary cameras film above and below the water surface.
+A popular open-source tool for this is Openpose, useful for real-time keypoint detection.

-Those video recordings can be used to quantitatively assess the athletes’ performance without manually annotating the body parts in each video frame.
-Thus, Convolutional Neural Networks are used to automatically infer the required pose information and detect the swimming style of an athlete.
+Those video recordings can quantitatively assess the athletes’ performance without manual body part annotation in each video frame.
+Thus, Convolutional Neural Networks automatically infer the required pose information and detect athletes’ swimming styles.

 Markerless Motion Capture

-Cameras use pose estimation with deep learning to track the motion of the human skeleton without using traditional optical markers and specialized cameras.
-This is essential in sports capture, where players cannot be burdened with additional performance capture attire or devices.
+Cameras use pose estimation to track the motion of the human skeleton without using traditional optical markers and specialized cameras.
+This is essential in sports capture, where players cannot play with the burden of additional performance capture attire or devices.

 computer vision in healthcare